-The ax forgot the pain of her slaps on her daughter’s face and the humiliation of her angry, cutting, degrading words.
+The ax forgot the pain of her slaps on her daughter’s face and the humiliation of her angry cutting, degrading words.
 The fear of being dragged by the hair as that mother raged and ranted.
 The ax forgot how cutting her words of rejection and disappointment were to the ears of her eager child; the child who longed to please her, who wanted to be accepted and held and wanted.
-The ax forgot what it meant when she averted her eyes, refusing to see, as that same timid child was being sexually used by her husband.
-When the daughter looked to her for help, but found only denial, demands and dismissal.
+The ax forgot what it meant when she averted her eyes as that same eager child was being sexually used by her husband.
+When the daughter looked to her for help, but found only demands and dismissal.
 The ax forgot.
 But the tree remembers.
 To this day, she remembers.
 Yes, I remember.

 The ax will go on to wound again and again in many abominable and staggering ways.
 Over time, the scars in the bark of the tree are so many, the tree is deformed, stunted, disgusting.
 The tree cannot forget because the tree cannot escape the effects of the ghastly blows.

 So profound.
 The ax doesn’t have to live with the damage it created.
 Its steps, are not hindered by the crippling blows it meted out.
-All that came before.
+All that is behind it.
 It’s over.
 In the past.
 But the tree cannot escape the damage.
-It cannot leave the destruction in the shadows of yesterday.
-It has been shattered and dismembered.
+It cannot leave the destruction behind.
+It has been shattered and disjointed.
 It will never be what it was meant to be.
 The ax doesn’t understand why the tree won’t “get over it.”
-Why it doesn’t simply go on.
 But the tree doesn’t know how.
 It doesn’t have that kind of magic in its limbs.

 The ax forgets.
 The tree remembers.
 It longs to forget.
 But it can’t.
 It remembers everything.
 In pieces and fragments, like watching a movie, with memories fading in and out of the darkness, but it remembers.